SECDEV-GROUP/urban-preparedness-dashboard/README.md

 This document will walk you through the process of deploying your own local version of the [Urban Pandemic Preparedness Dashboard](https://urbanresilience.secdev.com/) (referred to as UPPD or ‘the application’).

 For your convenience, we have provided a `main` git branch that includes all assets required to run the application for Los Angeles.
-There is also a `clean` branch that has cleared out all example information for users wishing to deploy their own version of the tool.
+This is a `clean` branch that has cleared out all example information for users wishing to deploy their own version of the tool.
+Doing a search for the characters `***` should show all required information to add.
+Be sure to remove all `***` before deploying or errors may occur.
+Appropriate data files must also be added according to the specifications below.

 You can view a live demo of the Los Angeles dashboard [here](https://urbanresilience.secdev.com/los-angeles)